wundergraph/wundergraph/docs-website/src/pages/docs/auth/cookie-based-auth/google/index.md

 For more help, see [Google's developer docs](https://developers.google.com/identity/sign-in/web/sign-in).

-You must supply an object inside the auth provider that contains 3 properties, two of which come from your new Google OAuth App:
+You must supply an object inside the auth provider that contains three properties, two of which come from your new Google OAuth App:

-- `id`: your choice of id
+- `id`: your choice of unique id that identifies the provider (used to refer elsewhere to this specific provider)
 - `clientId`: the client ID from Google
 - `clientSecret`: the client secret from Google